-I love reading books with my boys and the best thing about having a book advent calendar is the excitement of a new book each day.
+For the last couple of years we have had a book advent calendar and I love it.
+One of my favourite things is reading with the kids and the best thing about having a book advent calendar is the excitement of a new book to unwrap each day.

 How to make a book advent calendar